pancongliang/openshift/operator/acm/readme.md

-## Install and Configure Multi Cluster Engine Operator
+## Install and Configure Advanced Cluster Management Operator

-### Install Multi Cluster Engine Operator
+### Install Advanced Cluster Management Operator

 * To install the Operator using the default namespace, follow these steps: